khanna91/KenticoKontentKonservatory/Client/src/routes/elements/changeType/README.md

 1. Open `Functions.sln` in Visual Studio and publish the `Functions` project to an Azure Function App with these required environment variables:
    - **KenticoKontent:ProjectId** : the project ID.
    - **KenticoKontent:ManagementApiKey** : the project's Management API key.
-1. Choose an existing content type or create a new one by clicking `Create new`.
+1. In Kontent, choose an existing content type or create a new one by clicking `Create new`.
 1. Click `Custom element` on the right to add a new element.
 1. For **Hosted code URL (HTTPS)**, enter _{HOST FROM STEP 1}/elements/changeType_.
 1. For **Parameters {JSON}**, enter JSON with these required properties: